ksu-cs-textbooks/cis400/content/D-milestones-f21/04-milestone-2.md

 </table>

 ## The Milestone Feature Branch
 You will want to [create a feature branch and push it to GitHub]({{<ref "D-milestones-f21/02-feature-branches">}}) for your validations to be generated on https://pendant.cs.ksu.edu.
 For this milestone, your feature branch should be named `ms2`.

 ## Submitting the Assignment
 Once your project is complete, merge your feature branch back into the `main` branch and [create a release]({{<ref "B-git-and-github/11-release">}}) tagged `v0.2.0` with name `"Milestone 2"`.
 Copy the URL for the release page and submit it to the Canvas assignment.

+## Grading Rubric
+The grading rubric for this assignment will be:

+**25% Structure** Did you implement the structure as laid out in the specification?
+Are the correct names used for classes, enums, properties, methods, events, etc?
+Do classes inherit from expected base classes?

+**25% Documentation** Does every class, method, property, and field use the correct XML-style documentation?
+Does every XML comment tag contain explainitory text?

+**25% Design** Are you appropriately using C# to create reasonably efficient, secure, and usable software?
+Does your code contain bugs that will cause issues at runtime?

+**25% Functionality** Does the program do what the assignment asks?
+Do properties return the expected values?
+Do methods perform the expected actions?

+{{% notice warning %}}
+Projects that do not compile will recieve an automatic grade of 0.
+{{% /notice %}}